va258/YelpCamp/README.md

 The application was developed on Cloud9 IDE and used GIT for version control.

-The application is hosted on Heroku servers and Mongo Lab.

 Please see package.json to see dependencies and set up the project using npm.
 To start the server run 'node app.js' command.